tebru/assert/README.md

 ```

 ## Usage
 You must pass a condition as the first argument.
-The second argument is an optional error message.
-The third argument is an optional exception type to throw.
-The default exception thrown is a `\LogicException`.
+The second argument is an optional custom exception to throw instead of \LogicException and the default message.

 ```
 <?php